naugtur/xhr/README.md

 ### `options.sync`

 Specify whether this is a synchrounous request.
 Note that when
     this is true the callback will be called synchronously.
+In most cases this option should not be used.
+Only use if you know what you are doing!

 ### `options.body`